chucknewmanjr/PerformanceExperiment/README.md

 * The insert and update must remain in a transaction together.

 # What the code does
 The code transfers rows from [Staging] to [Transaction].
 The transferred rows get timestamped in [Staging] to mark them as complete.
 It's intended to imitate a common concurrent execution situation.
-Actually, it's intended to be typical situation that works better when the tables are partitioned.
+Actually, it's intended to be a typical situation that works better when the tables are partitioned.
 The insert and update are in a transaction together so that they either both succeed or both roll back.
 Each session claims a user and only works on that user.
 So one session does not touch the rows that are for another user.

 ```mermaid
 	graph BT;